aishwaryakathal/PasswordStrengthAndBreachCheck/README.md

 Medium: If password is at least 8 character long, but Either Number or special character or upper character, 1 of them is missing.
 Strong: when is 8 character long, contains at least one number, atleast one upper character and at least 1 special character.
 Step 6: Now, to test the different scenarios, Go to folder PasswordStrengthAndBreachCheck>StrengthAndBreachTest open StrengthAndBreachTest.sln passwordCheck.sln in visual studio (use visual studio 2019, with netcoreapp2.1)
 Step 7: Build the solution, on successful build go to the 'Test' tab on the top of the visual studio and click on run all tests.
-On comletion it will show '8 tests passed'
+On completion it will show '8 tests passed'